 Section 2: The Moon – Earth’s Satellite

 An eclipse is when the Earth or the moon casts a shadow on the other.
+From where we are on Earth, two types of eclipses occur.
 A solar eclipse is when the moon’s shadow appears on the Earth’s surface.
 A lunar eclipse occurs when the moon moves into Earth’s shadow.

 The moon has unique features on its surface, including craters, maria, and highlands.
 Craters are large, round pits caused by impacts of meteoroids, which are chunks of rocks from space.
 The dark, flat areas that formed from lava billions of years ago are called maria.
 It also has highlands, which are old and the most highly cratered regions on the moon.

 - Explain an eclipse, a solar eclipse, and a lunar eclipse.